RavenCutie21/VencordTextReplaceConsole/README.md

+This is good enough for me so uhh cope, seethe, mald, copy everything, paste it on like gdocs and expand, should get through like 70% of all help related stuff from this already. have a nice day stinkers

-# Helping-in-AI-Hub (voice changer)
+# Helping-in-AI-Hub (voice changer section)

 ## Most things here are just common things compiled from my guide and Antasma's pages.

 ### Feel free to copy this elsewhere like gdocs and add the Training/Cover stuff or DM me what to add [@Yunaoneechan](https://discord.com/users/824922747423031359)